 The first step in setting up this activity is to leave the envelope (with all the other printables inside) where your child can easily find it – on his bed, on the table where he sits to eat breakfast in the morning, etc. When he opens it, he can follow the directions and choose the activities he would like to do and then using child-safe scissors and glue sticks, paste them onto his letter.

 And then the fun begins!
 My kids spent the better part of the morning preparing cards and pictures to deliver to other people – something to cheer up their friends and neighbors, make them feel happy, and help them enjoy their day.
 Have all these art supplies readily available to get the creativity going: crayons, markers, colored pencils, glitter glue sticks, construction paper, and of course drawing paper as a base to glue it all.
-Or, use the Draw and Color Deluxe Combo Art Set for Kids – it’s got it all!
+Or, use an art set for kids!

 Once your child delivers his masterpieces and letters of encouragement, he can go about doing the other secret service activities on his list…like wiping the counter tops, putting away toys, arranging shoes, etc. Some of these may be things that are typically on his “chores” list, but when he is doing them as a “secret service” for someone else, it becomes a thrill!